-It's common for riders to require more motorcycle accessories and gear as the years go by.
+It's common for riders to develop a need for more motorcycle gear as the years go by.
 Particularly as we age, it can be harder to make necessary repairs and work on regular maintenance of your bike when you have to crouch, or kneel or bend - injuries can occur!
 A motorcycle lift table can be just the thing you need to save yourself from physical strain - not to mention save youself a few bucks down the line by taking care of your own bike repairs.
-NHProEquip.com recommends five questions you should ask yourself when shopping for a motorcycle lift, motorcycle stand, or motorcycle jack
+NHProEquip.com recommends six questions you should ask yourself when shopping for a motorcycle lift, motorcycle stand, or motorcycle jack.

 1. Is this motorcycle lift the ideal size for my vehicle?
-Whether you are riding a touring bike or a moped, it’s important to fully understand not only the dimensions of your vehicle but the weight – and understand the weight capacity of the motorcycle jack, lifting stand or lift table that you are interested in purchasing.
-Motorcycles are known to come with other accessories that may “weigh down” the bike.
-So, it's important to factor all of these extra pieces into your total bike weight in order to make the best motorcycle lift purchase.
+Whether you are riding a touring bike or a moped, it’s important to know both the dimensions and weight of your vehicle – to be sure it's within the maximum capacity of the lift table you are interested in purchasing.
+Often, motorcycles can include other accessories that may “weigh down” the bike.
+So, it's important to factor all of these extra pieces into your total bike weight in order to make the best motorcycle lift purchase for your specific needs.

 2. Do I have proper space to store my lift table?
-Think about your garage or workspace and how your lift will fit in comfortably.
-The nice thing about a table lift is, you can store your bike on top of it, through the winter months if you are not riding.
-If you live in a warmer climate and need easy access to your bike, the table may be well suited for storage of another type.
-We like that the table allows for "stacking" of whatever needs to be off the floor!
-It creates a new shelf!
-We've had customers set up their lift to recess into the floor, too, which is a great way to utilize space.
+Think about your garage or workspace and whether your lift will fit into this space comfortably.
+Logistics are important!
+A lift table can even be a helpful tool with respect to conserving space, in that you can store your bike on top of it through the winter months if you are not riding.
+If you live in a warmer climate and need easy access to your bike, the table may be well-suited for storage of another type.
+Not only can you store smaller items beneath it when it's at its full height, but you've created a new shelf to store items on the table top.
+We've had customers set up their lift to recess into the floor, too, which is an efficient way to utilize space.

 4. I do not have a truck to pick up the lift.
 Will I need to consider shipping costs?
 Absolutely!
 Consider this: If you are paying for a 300-400 lb lift table, shipping costs can be significant.
 If you can find the right price that includes free shipping, obviously this is the better choice, but remember: no matter who you order your lift from, heavy freight charges will apply [though in our experience they vary greatly, so do your homework!].
-This means, if you have the lift delivered to a home address, this will incur a fee.
-You will also likely need a liftgate to get it off the truck, which will also incur a fee.
+Often, freight charges are incurred, for example, if you have the lift delivered to a home address.
+And given the heavy nature of a lift table, you will likely need a liftgate to get it off the truck, which will also incur a fee.
 So, it’s best to find a commercial location (your business or a friend’s business, if possible) that has easy access, and grab a few buddies to help you get it off the truck.
 There is also the option of picking it up at your local terminal with a few buddies.
 Same idea..again, there is no fee to pick it up from the terminal.

 As a last *bonus* point, we’d like to also recommend that you check out product reviews.
 Google the product part number and find out as much as you can!
 Motorcycle lifts generate buzz in various places on the web and you can sometimes find some conversations about what ones people own, what they think is best, and what they like and don’t like about it.